Part 3: Water Rinse

 How often should I cleanse my gemstones with the Water Rinse?

 As with the Salt Bed and Plant Rejuvenation methods, cleanse gems that you are wearing daily at least two to three times per week.
 Some gems require more frequent cleansing, so be sure to read the individualized information card that came with your gems for more details.
-My routine is to use the Salt Bed or Plant Rejuvenation daily and then do a Water Rinse a few times a month or if I have shared my gemstones with another person.
+My routine is to use the Salt Bed or Plant Rejuvenation daily and then do a Water Rinse a few times a month or when I have shared my gemstones with another person.
 I encourage you to explore what works best for you!

 One of my necklaces on the “do not rinse” list has been soiled and really needs to be washed off.
 Will I ruin my gems if I cleanse them with water?